Pankisi Gorge crisis: U.S. launches Georgia Train and Equip Program

 On 26 February, senior U.S. officials said that they had begun providing combat helicopters to the Georgian military, and would soon begin training troops, too.
 A scoping mission had visited Georgia earlier that month.
 Russian President Vladimir Putin said the plan was "no tragedy," and no different than the U.S.'s existing presence in central Asia.

-According to Georgian sources, funding had been expedited for the Georgia Train and Equip Program (GTEP) within the U.S. government by linking it to Operation Enduring Freedom: the invasion of Afghanistan.
+According to Georgian sources, funding had been hurried up for the Georgia Train and Equip Program (GTEP) within the U.S. government by linking it to Operation Enduring Freedom: the invasion of Afghanistan.
 As well as its publicly stated goal, of preparing Georgia to take control of Pankisi, the GTEP enabled Georgian troops to better support the U.S. in Afghanistan and in Iraq, and allowed Georgia to deepen its security relationship with the United States.

 On 11 March 2002, US President George W. Bush stated that "terrorists working closely with al Qaeda operate in the Pankisi Gorge."

 On 28 March, Russian Defence Minister Ivanov held a press conference to denounce Washington's plan to send Green Berets on a training mission to Georgia, and hinted obliquely at the prospect of Russian intervention.

 On 28 April a Georgian unit, acting on U.S. intelligence and led by a U.S.-trained commander, ambushed a group of insurgents in Pankisi by ramming their vehicle, and then firing on it, killing the driver.
 The ambush sparked consternation among militants in the area, who initiated 24-hour patrols and lookouts.
 The Georgians captured three Arabs, of whom one, a Yemeni named Omar Mohammed Ali al-Rammah, was subsequently transferred to U.S. custody and incarcerated in Guantanamo Bay.
 Al-Rammah told interrogators, falsely, that Ibn al-Khattab had been killed in the ambush.

-On 19 May, about 50 U.S. Green Berets arrived in Georgia as part of the Georgia Train and Equip Program to "address the situation in the Pankisi Gorge," joining an advance team that had been in-country for weeks The contingent was slated to rise to 150 over time.
+On 19 May, about 50 United States Army Special Forces arrived in Georgia as part of the Georgia Train and Equip Program to "address the situation in the Pankisi Gorge," joining an advance team that had been in-country for weeks.
+They were members of 2nd Battalion, 10th Special Forces Group, based at Fort Carson, Colorado.
+The contingent was slated to rise to 150 over time.
 The Pentagon said that the Green Berets would not participate in military operations in Georgia, and the mission commander stated that his men did not expect to visit Pankisi.
 Russian President Vladimir Putin had publicly welcomed the mission, describing the U.S. as an ally against terrorists on Russia's borders.